gpipperr/RedStack_Magazin_2018_encrypt_password/README.md

 But this is the most general problem of all encryptions, it is very difficultly to protect the key if the key is part of the software.

-Therefore we using some unique key from the target server for the salt of the encryption, for MS Windows the build in Software key , on Linux some thing from the operation system.
+Therefore we using some unique key from the target server for the salt of the encryption, for MS Windows the build in Software key , on Linux something from the operation system.

 If the script with the encrypted password is executed on an other server the password can not be read!